DAR File No. 39755

 Compliance costs for affected persons:

-There are no compliance costs for affected persons because the change merely limits the rule's scope for consistency with current state law.
+There are no compliance costs for any affected persons because there is no cost to comply with the changes to the rule.

 Comments by the department head on the fiscal impact the rule may have on businesses: